 City Manager Mark B. Jinks

-14, 2015, the Alexandria City Council appointed Mark B. Jinks as City Manager.
-Prior to his appointment, Jinks had served as Acting City Manger beginning in January, 2015.
-Jinks has dedicated most of his career to public service.
+On April 14, 2015, the Alexandria City Council appointed Mark B. Jinks as City Manager.
+Prior to his appointment, Jinks had previously served as Acting City Manager, beginning in January 2015.
+Jinks has dedicated his career to public service.
 He joined the City in 1999 as Chief Financial Officer, responsible for the City's budget, finance programs, and information technology services.
 He served for 10 years in that role before becoming a Deputy City Manager where he oversaw the City's land use planning, zoning, historic preservation, transportation, environmental protection, code administration, affordable housing, parks, recreation, cultural activities, and museums.
 His responsibilities included the areas of economic development, project finance, and project implementation.
-Prior to his time in Alexandria, Jinks served as the Director of Management and Finance and Budget Director for Arlington County, Va.

 Deputy City Manager Emily A. Baker

-Emily Baker is the Acting Deputy City Manager responsible for overseeing and facilitating the City's land use planning, zoning, historic preservation, transportation, environmental protection, code administration, affordable housing, recreation, parks, cultural activities and museum functions.
+Emily A. Baker is the Deputy City Manager responsible for overseeing and facilitating the City's land use planning, zoning, historic preservation, transportation, environmental protection, code administration, affordable housing, recreation, parks, cultural activities and museum functions.

 Deputy City Manager Debra R. Collins